svr-L/multi-asset-scenario-engine/README.md

 - Run all cells in order

 The notebook downloads market data live, so internet access is required at execution time.

-## Positioning

-This project is best understood as a prototype for:

-- joint scenario generation under the physical measure
-- horizon repricing of equity and rates instruments
-- portfolio tail-risk analysis

-It is not intended as:

-- a pure risk-neutral pricing library
-- a production-grade market risk system
-- a pure alpha-signal forecasting project

 ## Repository structure